 7. Skirt Steak (aka Fajita Steak)

-- Sizzlin' Fajitas Cut the skirt steak across the grain into 1/4-inch strips.
+- Sizzlin' Fajitas: Cut the skirt steak across the grain into 1/4-inch strips.
 Then cook the marinated steak over high heat in a large skillet.
-"If you do not have the time to marinate the meat for 2 or more hours, just leave it out at room temperature, keeping the bag zipped tightly for about 20 to 30 minutes," says Tara Daley, the recipe submitter.
+"If you do not have the time to marinate the meat for 2 or more hours, just leave it out at room temperature, keeping the bag zipped tightly for about 20 to 30 minutes," says the recipe submitter.

-- Grilled Coffee and Cola Skirt Steak "Two great drinks equals one fantastic marinade for skirt steak, the juiciest and most flavorful piece of meat you can put on a grill," says Chef John.
+- Grilled Coffee and Cola Skirt Steak: "Two great drinks equal one fantastic marinade for skirt steak, the juiciest and most flavorful piece of meat you can put on a grill," says Chef John here.
 "It's smoky and subtly sweet.
 The flavors are balanced perfectly with the bitterness of the coffee in the grill marks."

 - More Skirt Steak Recipes

 Like skirt steak, flank steak comes in long, thin strips.
 Flank steaks are thicker than skirt steaks and tighter in structure – meaning the grains hold closer together.
 Treat flank steak as you would skirt steak.
 Give them a bath in a marinade and some time on the grill.
 Or slice them into strips and stir-fry over high heat.

 - Bracciole (Flank Steak Rolls): An authentic Italian recipe for flank-steak rolls stuffed with garlic, parsley, and Parmesan cheese and braised on the stovetop in a tomato sauce.